nayakmanish01/Digital_Systems_Design-RTL-/README.md

 ### Overview
 This repository contains Verilog code for various digital system designs, organized into four main folders: `Demo_IP`, `Mini_Projects`, `seq_components`, `seq_components2` and  `seq_components3`.
 Each folder contains its own set of design sources and simulation testbenches.

-# Digital Systems Design - RTL Project

-## Overview

-This repository contains various Verilog-based projects organized into directories representing different modules and components of digital systems.
-Each directory includes Verilog source files and corresponding testbenches for simulation.
-The repository covers a range of digital design concepts, including multiplexers, FSMs, arithmetic units, and memory designs.

 ## Directory Descriptions

 ### 1. **Demo_IP**